gethiten/ML-AI-5.1/README.md

 *   Drivers **under 30 who frequent bars** show a higher likelihood of accepting bar coupons.
 *   A moderate correlation is observed between drivers visiting **cheap restaurants** frequently and income levels with acceptance of bar coupons.

-### Coffee House Coupons (Further Exploration)
+### Carry out & Take away Coupons

-The project also explores the characteristics of passengers who accept coffee house coupons, considering factors like:
+The project also explores the characteristics of passengers who accept Carry out & Take away coupons, considering factors like:

-*   Frequency of coffee house visits
+*   Frequency of accepting Carry out & Take away coupons
+*   Weather and Temperature
-*   Time of day
+*   Education
 *   Passenger type
 *   Direction of travel

+  Based on the bar plots generated for various attributes, here's a hypothesis about the characteristics of drivers more likely to accept "Carry out & Take away" coupons:

+*  Young or unemployed/student
+*  Traveling with a partner or friends
+*  Heading home or having no urgent destination
+*  Going out in sunny weather or at a comfortable temperature
+*  Having more time to travel to their destination
+*  A few occupation categories like Unemployed, Healthcare Support, Building & Grounds show slightly higher acceptance rates.
+However, the occupation category generally doesn't show a consistent trend with acceptance.
+*  Educational attainment seems to have little or no influence on acceptance rates.

 ## Key Insights